|Stages:||14 (405 km)|

 - Based in the lakeside resort of Villa Carlos Paz, 700km north-west of Buenos Aires and 30 minutes from Cordoba city.

-- Traditionally visits three different areas of Cordoba province – Punilla Valley, Calamuchita Valley and Traslasierra mountains.
+- Visits three different areas of Cordoba province – Punilla Valley on the first leg, Calamuchita Valley during the second leg and finally the Traslasierra mountains.

-- A super special stage in Carlos Paz draws huge crowds and is well-liked by drivers.
+- Starts with a Thursday evening super special stage on the edge of Carlos Paz which draws huge crowds and is well-liked by drivers.
+It will be used again on Saturday.

 - The contrast between the fast stages of the gentle Calamuchita Valley, rugged roads in the plains of the Punilla Valley and rocky, narrow mountain tracks.